Try adjusting your search terms

 The Stonehill Benevolent Foundation is a nonprofit organization established to ensure that no resident of Stonehill Communities is turned away due to financial constraints.
 Since 1989, it has been dedicated to providing financial assistance for residents requiring benevolent care.

-The Caregiver Resource Center is located in the lower level of the new Administrative/Outreach building on the Stonehill campus in Dubuque.
-This central location provides easy access for caregivers seeking support.
+The Caregiver Resource Center is located in the lower level of the Administrative/Outreach building on the Stonehill campus in Dubuque near the Wellness Center and Outpatient Therapy.

 The center was inspired by Jim Theisen, who envisioned a supportive place for caregivers.
 His generous donation established a challenge grant to create an endowment for the center's sustainability.